 Goddess Parvati at Grand Bassin

-The Maha Shrivratri festival takes place on Friday 21st February 2020 and Thursday 11 March 2021/ The day is a public holiday.
+The Maha Shrivaratri festival takes place on Saturday 18th February 2023 and Friday 8th March 2024.
+The day is a public holiday.
 This cultural attraction will be one of the highlights of your holiday.

 But ... don’t despair if your vacation does not coincide with the Mauritius Maha Shivaratri Festival.
 You can enjoy Grand Bassin at any time of the year during your island holiday.